himesh-bhushan/CatchUp/README.md

 ---

-## Repository Structure (Monorepo)
+## Repository Structur

-This repository is a monorepo containing the main web application, the backend API server, and the static company landing page.
+This repository is containing the main web application, the backend API server, and the static company landing page.

 ```text
 catchup/